 Bill Warren made quite an impact on girls sports at Toombs Central High School in a relatively short period of time.
 He coached six seasons of basketball turning a losing program into a winner quickly.
-On Sunday, December 9, beginning at 2 p.m. in the Toombs County High School Auditorium, coach Warren and 17 others will be inducted into the Toombs County Athletic Hall of Fame.
+On Sunday, December 9,2018 coach Warren and 17 others were inducted into the Toombs County Athletic Hall of Fame.

 “I was 31 when I came to Toombs Central in 1973.
 I coached girls basketball at TC for six years, including coaching girls track for three years.”
 Warren said.
 “During that time my record in basketball was 100-40, but we were 93-28 after the first year.
 Our best finish in the region was second place even though our tallest player that year was five-feet, five-inches”.